2 dead, 18 injured in shooting during Florida Halloween celebrations

 TAMPA, Fla.
-(WFLA) — At least two people are dead after a shooting in the heart of Ybor City, Florida’s nightlife scene, police said.
+(WFLA) — At least two people are dead and a suspect is in custody after a shooting in the heart of Ybor City, Florida’s nightlife scene, police said.

 The Tampa Police Department said the shooting took place at about 3 a.m.
 Sunday on the 1600 block of East 7th Avenue.